 Professional Science Master's in Fisheries and Wildlife AdministrationFor professionals with a minimum of 5 years of experience who aspire to leadership positions in natural resource agencies, non-governmental organizations, and private firms.
 This program requires identification of a major professor prior to acceptance and emphasizes job-related experience through a professional internship.
 Most students pursue this degree online, but on-campus courses are also available.

 Master's of Science in Fisheries Science or Wildlife ScienceRequires identification of a major professor and support funding prior to acceptance.
-This program emphasizes original research, professional presentations and peer-reviewed publication of your work.
+This thesis based program emphasizes original research, professional presentations and peer-reviewed publication of your work.

 Doctor of Philosophy in Fisheries Science or Wildlife ScienceRequires identification of a major professor and support funding prior to acceptance.
-This program emphasizes original research, professional presentations and peer-reviewed publication of your work.
+This thesis based program emphasizes original research, professional presentations and peer-reviewed publication of your work.
 PhD applicants should have a MS degree in a relevant field, or equivalent academic experience.